falahlaz/pitjarus-interview/Readme.md

 ## How to run code

+1. Copy file `.env.example` and rename it to `.env`

+2. Fill environment with your configuration

-1. Install all dependencies
+3. Install all dependencies

     ```sh
         npm install
    ```

-2. Run application
+4. Run application

     ```sh
         npm run start